 - Is VUIM accredited?

-Yes, VUIM is accredited by the Accrediting Commission for Acupuncture and Oriental Medicine (ACAOM), recognized by the Department of Education and certified to operate by the State Council of Higher Education in Virginia (SCHEV).
+Yes, VUIM is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), recognized by the Department of Education and certified to operate by the State Council of Higher Education in Virginia (SCHEV).

 - Can I work full time and attend VUIM classes?